berylijncodes/Elec_solar_solution/README.md

-To get started Run this command: npx create-react-app . where the (.diot) is the react that directory
-To connect backend services to th frontend run this command:
+To get started Run this command: npx create-react-app . where the (.diot) is telling react to create the project on that current directory To create all the needed for the frontend run this command:

 npm i axios react-markdown react-redux redux redux-devtools-extension redux-thunk react-router-dom styled-components